-"Devblog" is short for "development blog".
-Development cooperation is my chosen metier, what I have devoted a large part of my working life to.
-While honing my skills in performing the tasks I take on, in different sectors and countries in Africa, Middle East and Asia, involving stakeholders in public sector, private sector, and civil society, I early on realized that development cooperation is a very broad and intricately woven canvas.
-It involves and is based on relations between individuals that cut across, inter alia, cultures, ethnicities, languages, man-made and natural boundaries, races, and values.
-Understanding this is a pre-condition to doing a good job as a development worker.
-On a personal level it has become a quest of sorts, one that goes beyond giving expert advice, and at the core involves a search for who I am in the midst of it all.
+This blog focuses on development cooperation.
+Working in countries in Africa, Eastern Europe, Middle East, and Asia, involving stakeholders in public sector, private sector, and civil society, I came to realize that development cooperation is a broad and intricately woven canvas.
+It involves relations between individuals that cut across, inter alia, boundaries (man-made or natural), culture, ethnicity, language, race, and values.
+Understanding these complex relations is crucial for a development worker with an anthropology background.
+This has in fact become a quest that goes beyond giving expert advice, and at the core involves a search for who I am in the midst of all this.

 The two quotes are self-composed and have been with me since years.
 The first is posted in the "about" section on accounts and profiles on diverse websites that I manage or am involved in.
-The second is posted on all office doors – those I have occupied, and those I occupy at the present time – in several countries around the world.
-Taken together they speak to my view of my own self, and how it has evolved over my professional life.
-The quotes are a reflection of who I was at the time they were composed.
-There may be a sense in which I today sub-consciously try to live up to whatever truths or insights they hold.
+The second is posted on the doors of all offices I have worked in throughout the world.
+They speak to my view of my own self, and how it has evolved over my professional life.
+They are a reflection of who I was at the time they were composed.
+There may be a sense in which I today sub-consciously try to live up to whatever truths or insights they may hold.
 This inverse logic aside, I have tried to hold on to certain basic values throughout my work and travels in multiple countries and cultures.

-And so it is that this blog is circuitous and rambles widely, while hopefully still being coherent, centred around a fundamental concern with description, analyses, and advancement of the human condition, as seen through the double filter of development cooperation and my own personae.
-Given my citizenship, present pattern of residence, and where I have done a lot of my work, there is a certain focus on Norway, Bulgaria, and South Asia.
-The majority of the articles are in English, some are in Norwegian, and a few are in both languages.
+And so it is that this blog rambles widely, while hopefully still being coherent, centred around a fundamental concern with description, analyses, and advancement of the human condition, as seen through the filters of development cooperation and my own personae.
+Given my citizenship, present residence, and where I have done a lot of work, there is a certain focus on Norway, Bulgaria, and South Asia.
+A majority of the articles are in English, some are in Norwegian, and a few are in both languages.
 Once published, articles are not cast in stone and may be updated, partly because the world is changing, partly because I am changing, and partly because of a perhaps unfortunate tendency towards perfectionism.
 Further, diversions may turn into main avenues of exploration.
 This means I cannot promise a clear logic in the progression of the overall argument.
-Photos and videos are from projects I have worked on, and are on Flickr (https://www.flickr.com/photos/supras/albums).
-Your comments are welcome – under each article or in a form (https://devblog.no/en/content/contacts).
+Photos and videos are from projects I have worked on, and are available on Flickr (https://www.flickr.com/photos/supras/albums).
+Comments are welcome at: https://devblog.no/en/content/contacts.

 So much for my rationale – or excuse – for writing this blog.
 Hold tight and enjoy the ride!